One Pot Pizza Pasta

 I’m always looking for those One Pot “hidden gems” that both my husband and my toddler will eat.
 This is definitely one of those meals.
-I first published it in 2016, and decided to dig it out of the archives and freshen it up a bit for ya.
+I first published it in 2016, and decided to dig it out of the archives and freshen it up a bit.

-You’ll see the ingredients below are super basic and you probably already have most of these things in your house.
+The ingredients for this recipe are super simple and you probably already have most of these things in your house.
 I like the fact that you can top this pasta with any favorite pizza topping that you want.

 You could even section it off so that everyone in the fam can enjoy their own favorites!
 (Hawaiian Pizza Pasta?
-Yes, I’ve tried it.
-It’s amazing.)
+My vote is yes.)

-Rolling the meat is totally optional, you can also just dump the ground beef in there and cook and crumble it up, it’s certainly faster that way.
-But sometimes I like to spring for the neat little balls of meat. 😉
+Rolling the meat into little balls is totally optional, you can also just dump the ground beef in there and cook and crumble it up, it’s certainly faster that way.

 Once the meat is mostly browned, add the onions and cook those for about five minutes, then toss in the garlic and bell peppers.
 (I like to reserve some of the bell peppers for topping the pizza with.)

-At that point it’s time to add the sauce.
 Rao’s marinara is my go-to brand, I can’t live without it.
-(It’s worth the extra couple of bucks…(and no, I’m not paid to say that). 😄
+It’s worth the extra couple of bucks…(and no, I’m not paid to say that). 😄

 Stir the pasta often as it simmers so that it doesn’t stick to the bottom of the pan.
 Refer to the pasta package to see how long you need for it to cook for, you may need to add an additional minute or two since the pasta isn’t at a rolling boil.

-From there you just bake it at 375 degrees until the top is all hot and melted.
-Then, prepare for your family to love you even more than they already do.
+Bake it at 375 degrees until the top is all hot and melted.

 Leftovers should be stored in an airtight container and are best if eaten within three days.